DevTran2002/Auto-formatter/README.md

 # Document Formatter

-A web application that allows users to upload document files, formats them using an API, and provides the formatted versions for download.
+A web application that allows users to upload document files, formats them using spaCy NLP, and provides the formatted versions for download.

 ## Features

-- Upload document files (supports .doc, .docx, .txt, .pdf)
+- Upload document files (supports .doc, .docx, .txt)
-- Format documents using an external API
+- Format documents using spaCy for academic documents
+- Advanced text analysis with spaCy NLP
 - Download the formatted documents

 ## Setup